From the books:

 voila!
 The results finally, finally came.

-fascinated by what I’d learned that I’m now dedicating my career to sharing it
+was so fascinated by what I’d learned that I’m now dedicating my career to

-with people who are still fighting this battle—and who maybe feel like they’re
+sharing it with people who are still fighting this battle—and who maybe feel

-going through.
-People we trust to have our backs and stand with us when things
+we’re going through.
+People we trust to have our backs and stand with us when

-get tough.
-I may not have been a Marine, but Marines aren’t the only ones who
+things get tough.
+I may not have been a Marine, but Marines aren’t the only

-don’t leave a man behind.
-I know there are men and women of all ages struggling
+ones who don’t leave a man behind.
+I know there are men and women of all ages

-to reclaim their health, vitality, and zest for life.
-And they won’t get left
+struggling to reclaim their health, vitality, and zest for life.
+And they won’t

-get back the years I spent following the road to nowhere, but I can help steer
+can’t get back the years I spent following the road to nowhere, but I can help

 SO: